The City of Suwanee functions under a Council-Manager form of government. Suwanee's City Council is comprised of six members, including the mayor.

 Meet Suwanees Elected Officials

-Before being elected mayor in 2011, James "Jimmy" Burnette Jr. served on City Council for 15 years, providing constant leadership and vision as Suwanee grew into a regional leader in the areas of smart managed growth, downtown development, and parks.
+Jimmy Burnette served on Suwanee's City Council for 15 years before being elected mayor in 2011.
+He has provided long-term leadership and vision as Suwanee has grown into a regional leader in the areas of smart managed growth, downtown development, and parks.
 But Burnette's Suwanee roots go even deeper than that: He was born and raised in Suwanee, and his father served as a City Councilmember for 32 years, from 1963-95.

 A former teacher, Burnette currently owns a residential renovations business.
-He's also married to an educator, Caron, who teaches kindergarten at Suwanee Elementary School.
-Longtime members of Suwanee United Methodist Church, the Burnettes have two sons, Jim and Bryan; Bryan and his wife, Lisa, are parents of the Burnettes' grandchildren, Darcy and Sean.
+He's also married to an educator, Caron, who taught kindergarten at Suwanee Elementary School for 30 years before retiring recently.
+The Burnettes have two sons, Jim and Bryan; Bryan and his wife, Lisa, are parents of the Burnettes' grandchildren, Darcy and Sean.

-Burnette is an active member of the Georgia Municipal Association, an executive committee member of the Gwinnett Municipal Association, and a founding and current member of Suwanee's Downtown Development Authority.
+Burnette is an active member of the Georgia Municipal Association and is currently president of the Gwinnett Municipal Association.
+He serves on the executive board of Gwinnett Clean and Beautiful and the board of directors of the Gwinnett Chamber; he is chairman of Partnership Gwinnett PFE.
+The mayor also is the lay leader at Suwanee United Methodist Church, of which he is a longtime member.
 He has a bachelor's degree in biology from Georgia Southern University and is a graduate of the 2003 Leadership Gwinnett class.
 Email Burnette at firstname.lastname@example.org.

 Dan Foster came to City Council in 2006 after serving on both Suwanee’s Zoning Board of Appeals and the Planning and Zoning Commission.
 Manager of enterprise data solutions with Verizon Wireless in Alpharetta, Foster also served on the Suwanee Day planning committee, volunteered with the PlayTown Suwanee community build, and participated in the Sims Lake Park master planning process.
 Father of five, Foster has a bachelor’s degree in mineral engineering from the University of Alabama, a master of science degree in computer information science from Troy State University, and an MBA from Elon College.
 He is a member of Saint Monica’s Catholic Church.
 “I’d like to see more large corporations invest in our community,” Foster says, “and look forward to helping enhance our capabilities to make Suwanee a great place to work.”
 E-mail him at email@example.com.